Aaslan01/rn-table/README.md

     },
   };
   ```
-- `uniqueKey`
-  - `uniqueKey` is the exact path to the property in the data model that identifies the object.
+- `uniqueKey` : is the exact path to the property in the data model that identifies the object.
   For instance:
   ```js
   // the uniqueKey for the data model below is 'id'